-College Mentors for kids originated at Indiana University in 1995.
-Since then, College Mentors has grown to include ten more colleges around the state of Indiana.
+College Mentors for kids originated at Indiana University in 1996.
+Since then, College Mentors has grown to be a national organization with 32 chapters serving over 2,700 children across the United States through the volunteer efforts of over 3,300 college students.

-Currently, the USI chapter has two families: one consists of first and second graders, the other consists of third and fourth graders.
+Currently, the USI chapter has four families, one for each grade from first through fourth.
 Each family group has a general manager who oversees the activities.

 College Mentors accepts and welcomes USI students of all races, cultures and backgrounds into its membership.
 If you would like more information about College Mentors For Kids, contact Cesar Berrios-Chavarria, the site manager, at 812-465-7188.